mgcruz024/fred-gdp/README.md

 <img src="Screenshots/Screenshot 2023-06-25 181554.png" width="550" height="635" />

 To ensure safe and accurate testing, I generated a backtest loop for all quarters 2007 Q1 up until the most recent 2023 data.
-First backtest in 2007 is based on 104 observations starting from 1979.
+First backtest forecast in 2007 is based on 104 observations starting from 1979.

 The neural network uses an expanding time window for a specified duration that trains predictors and creates a forecast one quarter into the future.
 Each loop adds additional information and repeats the training process.
 The goal is to encapsulate